AnJunHao/03713_final_project/README.md

 - Generating statistics on conservation patterns specific to enhancers versus promoters

 *Estimated runtime (excluding queuing time): < 30 seconds*

+### Additional Step: Functional Enrichment Analysis

+We employed the GREAT (Genomic Regions Enrichment of Annotations Tool) to perform functional enrichment analysis of open chromatin regions.
+To run the enrichment analysis, users need to go to the [GREAT website](https://great.stanford.edu/) and upload corresponding BED files manually.

+In our pipeline, we used the Mouse GRCm38 (UCSC mm10, December 2011) assembly as our reference genome.
+The output files from Step 4 were used as the input for the enrichment analysis to compare the enrichment of open chromatin regions that are conserved across tissues and specific to each tissue.

 ## 5. Outputs